dtr-org/unit-e-clonemachine/README.md

 There you can see what changes are different from what is expected.
 It's a diff of diffs so brace yourself with some abstraction when reading it ;-).

-## changes of how substitutions are done
+## Changes of how substitutions are done

 If substitutions are changed in clonemachine so that it substitutes differently than at previous runs, there will be merge conflicts, if the code in the